Engine mounts

 As the suspension was total off the car I figured “Why not do the engine mounts, how hard could that be" Turns out even with the suspension off it’s still rock hard to do and the steering rack needs to be disconnect and tie wrapped out the way.
 The main issues are:

-• Supporting the engine and gearbox
+• Supporting the engine and torque tube

 • Access on the driver side as the engine mount sits under then manifold which is really tight to the body on the S2 due the the 16v head being bigger.